-For advanced usage of analizer it sometimes henefitial is tο custom, more flexible bands instead of rigid amateur regional bands.
+For advanced usage of analizer it is sometimes benefitial to have custom. more flexible bands instead of rigid amateur regional bands.
 This functionality gives you possibility to manage 10 custom bandplans, which one can contain up to 100 user defined bands.
-By default, bandplans are named as Plan A-J, with bands named A00-A99(for Plan A), every band has range as 0, making band in such way unconfigured/dissabled.
+By default, bandplans are named as Plan A-J, with bands named A00-A99 (for Plan A), every band has range as 0, making band in such way unconfigured/dissabled.
 Bandplans that have 0 configured bands considered unconfigured.
-Unconfigured bandplans and hands are removed from access list (Frequency entry, Multiband).
+Unconfigured bandplans and bands are removed from access list (Frequency entry, Multiband).